Upgrading to iOS 13? iPhone Photography

 You can now also have a greater level of control when you are editing your photos, on your iPhone or iPad, with new tools to allow you to make your photo just perfect.
 Most of the new settings have also been extended to video as well.
 This will be great when you have shot a video in portrait orientation but want to rotate it to landscape or crop it for example, while applying a special filter.

 As I do sometimes find myself using the Portrait mode on my iPhone XS, I will also look forward to using the new portrait lighting adjustment settings that are available right in the camera app.
 It looks like the light can be moved around more as if you were moving it in the studio.
-Apple call the new light setting High-Key Mono.
+Apple calls the new light setting High-Key Mono.

 Apple plan on releasing the new software for iOS devices on 20th September 2019.
 Are you ready to take your iPhone photography to the next level?
 Perhaps you have pre-ordered the new iPhone 11 or iPhone 11 Pro to take advantage of improved cameras as well?
 It will be interesting to see what the reviews have to say about the phones when they start arriving in people’s hands in under a week’s time.